 To understand how monitoring the ground contact time can provide information to the robot about the effectiveness of its current motor pattern in running, we start with a simple vertical hopping model that has been frequently utilized in the literature.
+This model consists of a point mass constrained to move in the vertical direction with a telescoping leg that comes into intermittent contact with the ground.
+Compliance and damping as well as the ability to generate thrust are commonly modeled in the leg.
 Although this model cannot tell us about the coupling between vertical and horizontal motion, an important factor in the dynamics of the Sprawl robot family, it does shed light on the relationship between system energy and actuator timing.
-It provides insight into the circumstances under which a stable, steady-state hopping cycle is achieved with an open-loop control scheme and it helps us determine how to get the most work out of our actuators using only simple sensors.
+It provides insight into the circumstances under which a stable, steadystate hopping cycle is achieved with an open-loop control scheme and it helps us determine how to get the most work out of our actuators using only simple sensors.